crowdbotics/react-native-scaffold/{{cookiecutter.project_slug}}/README.md

 `yarn install`

-### Installing all dependencies in for development
+## Installing all dependencies in for development
 Please follow this guide and install the correct dependencies for your current OS and the OS that you want to build (iOS or Android)

 https://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies

+## Running with React Native CLI

 ### Running android
 This is a straightforward process.